Phil Hendrie: Radio

-Hendrie made a demo tape and got his first DJ job at WBJW in Winter Park, Florida a city just outside Orlando, in 1973 at age 20.
+Hendrie made a demo tape and got his first DJ job at WBJW in Winter Park, Florida a city just outside Orlando, in May of 1973.
 In 1978, he left WORJ in Orlando to do evenings at WNOE-FM in the French Quarter of New Orleans.
-He would go on from there to spin records up until 1988 in Miami, San Diego, and Los Angeles.
+He would go on from there to spin records up until 1988 in Miami.

 In 1989, Phil debuted as a weekend talk show host on KFI, a news/talk station in Los Angeles.

 After his show was cancelled on KFI, KVEN in Ventura, California, offered him a job in August 1990.
 In late September 1990, Hendrie introduced his first fictional on-air character on his radio talk show: Iraqi Raj Fahneen.
 The Gulf War had broken out and Fahneen vociferously defended Saddam Hussein.
-Thinking it was a real person on the air, listeners went ballistic.
+Listeners who believed Fahneen was real responded with outrage and called the show to express their feelings.
 An entire cast of characters evolved, and in 18 months Hendrie took the show to major market stations in Atlanta, Minneapolis, and Miami and eventually back to Los Angeles.

 As a radio satirist whose show is driven by a cast of fictional characters, all of whom Hendrie created and plays on air, he sets up a topic and discusses it with one of his characters.
+The characters introduce a premise for discussion, and gradually introduce more salacious or preposterous details to provoke strong reactions from callers.
 Feeding the circle of social satire are the callers who are real and genuinely passionate about what Hendrie's "guest" is saying.
 Loyal fans enjoy being in on the ruse as Hendrie orchestrates a parody of his own profession—talk radio.

 In October 1996 Hendrie went back to KFI to host The Phil Hendrie Show daily.
 Hendrie's popularity resulted in the radio show going national in 1999 via Premiere Radio Networks, a subsidiary of Clear Channel Communications.

 In February 2005, Hendrie's flagship station, KFI, moved him to sister station KLAC in an effort to help turn the all-sports talk radio station into a ratings winner with entertainment programming incorporated.
 The show remained nationally syndicated on 120 radio stations until 2006.